Legionnaires’ disease (legionellosis)

 How is Legionnaires’ disease treated?

-Treatment should be initiated as quickly as possible and usually lasts 1 to 2 weeks but may take longer.
+Treatment takes 1 to 2 weeks, sometimes longer.
 If the treatment is effective, most people make a full recovery from Legionnaires’ disease (legionellosis) with pneumonia.
+In up to 10% of cases, however, the infection is fatal.
+This makes it particularly important to start the treatment as quickly as possible.

 People with Pontiac fever do not need to be treated with antibiotics.